JackBayly/sketchy-weather/README.md

   <li>Button functionality/event listeners</li>
   </ul>
   <h2>Final Thoughts</h2>
-  <p>Honestly, it's perfect XD But really, I had a lot of fun making this project; I'd like to build on it in the future.
+  <p>Honestly, it's perfect XD.
+But really, I had a lot of fun making this project.
+I'd like to build on it in the future.
 The main goal of the app was to practice using APIs.
 It was hard to figure out how to use data from an API, but it turned out to be easier than I thought (although I'm sure as I continue my coding journey I'll use more complex APIs.)
 I also liked the process of designing for mobile first.
 It felt easier than desiging desktop first.       </p>